kreshuklab/centriole_detection/README.md

 A two-level DenseNetis trained on the hybrid training data with synthetic patches and realimages, achieving much better results on real patient data than trainingonly at the image-level.

+## Publication

+This work has been accepted to MICCAI 2019 and you can find a [preprint on arXiv](https://arxiv.org/abs/1908.10109).